iotile/coretools/doc/source/tutorials/sensor-graph-advanced.rst

-	When a node is triggered, it typically consumes all of the data that is pending on all of its inputs, returning their counts back to 0 (except for constant streams that inexhaustible).
+	When a node is triggered, it typically consumes all of the data that is pending on all of its inputs, returning their counts back to 0 (except for constant streams that are inexhaustible).

 	So if you have a node like: